halon-extras/bounce-list/README.md

 /.*/,other
 ```

-Where the first column is the bounce pattern (PCRE, caseless matching), the second is the return value if there is a match, the third is the grouping and the fourth is the SMTP state.
+Where the first column is the bounce pattern (PCRE, caseless matching), the second is the returned value if there is a match, the third is the grouping and the fourth is the SMTP state.

 ## Exported commands